-(Meredith) – Some people would be upset if they ordered a small fry and only got six potato sticks -- but one college professor claims it's the ideal serving size to keep your meal healthier.
+(Meredith) – Some people would be outraged if they only got six potato sticks in their order of fries -- but one college professor claims it's the ideal serving size to keep your meal healthier.

 Eric Rimm, a professor at the Harvard T.H.
 Chan School of Public Health, called the potato a "starch bomb" in a recent New York Times article.
 He suggested that if you must indulge in an order of French fries, consider limiting the portion size to six.